Farah Hussein Sharmarke: Biography

 Farah was born in 1926 in the city of Bardera in Gedo region in southwestern Somalia.
 He studied poetry from other famous Gedo region poets and playwrights including Guled Jufe and Mohamed Nur Shareco.

 Farah Hussein became an established poet in the early 1940s.
 He composed most of his poems in either Bardera, Garbahare, or Isiolo in the NFD region.

 Quitting Poetry

 Farah stopped composing poems at the height of his poetic outburst.
 He composed an often-quoted poem wherein he indicated why he quit, explaining the reason in 16 lines, all starting in the letter D.

-Farah Hussein Sharmarke composed some of the best Somali poems in its classic wisdom form.
-He is in this category with great poets such as Haji Aden Ahmed Af-Qalooc and Osman Yusuf Kenadid, Farah Hussein achieved greatness in poetry at such an early age and the type of work he has left with us is currently classified under philosophic and wisdom by writer Mohamed Sheikh Hassan.
+Farah Hussein Sharmarke's work is said to include some of the best Somali poems in its classic wisdom form.
+He is considered to belong to in this category along with great poets such as Haji Aden Ahmed Af-Qalooc and Osman Yusuf Kenadid.
+Writer Mohamed Sheikh Hassan classifies his work as philosophy and wisdom.